-The Superior Studios and Junior Suites are great for families as you can squeeze 2 children onto bench-style sofabeds at no additional cost.
-Standard Studios are large enough to accommodate a baby cot and have a sofabed suitable for 1 child.
-The villas and apartment have plenty of space, with 2 or 3 bedrooms that can be set up as doubles or twins, plus space for a baby cot.
+The Suites and Deluxe Suites are great for families as you can squeeze 2 children onto bench-style sofabeds at no additional cost.
+Junior Suite are large enough to accommodate a baby cot and have a sofabed suitable for 1 child.
+The villas and 2-Bedroom Suite have plenty of space, with 2 or 3 bedrooms that can be set up as doubles or twins, plus space for a baby cot.
 Note all bathrooms have showers only (no tubs).

 Remember baby and child equipment may be limited or need pre-booking